PavelPleshkov/rsschool-cv-feb/cv.md

 Also I study JavaScript on learn.javascript.ru

 ## English
 I studied English in courses International House for 1,5 years.
-Completed pre-intermediate (A2), partially Intermediate (B1)
+Completed pre-intermediate (A2)(Certificate no: 0423/18), partially Intermediate (B1)